 Our upcoming training opportunities include Interpreter CEUs

-2022 Court Interpreter Training Institute (CITI) – In 2022, the CITI will be offered as a fully online program.
-It will begin with a series of webinars in June followed by two weeks of intensive, online instruction from July 4-15.
-The 2022 CITI will provide 120 total hours of specialized interpreter training.
+2023 Court Interpreter Training Institute (CITI) – In 2023, the CITI will be offered as a fully online program.
+It will begin with a series of webinars in June followed by two weeks of intensive, online instruction in July.
+The 2023 CITI will provide 120 total hours of specialized interpreter training.

 About Interpreter CEUs